kamel78/Magma-Notebook-Vscode/README.md

 # Magma Notebook

-This extension adds language support for the [ Magma computational algebra system](http://magma.maths.usyd.edu.au/magma/) to Visual Studio Code.
+This extension adds language support and kernel run for the [ Magma computational algebra system](http://magma.maths.usyd.edu.au/magma/) to Visual Studio Code.
 Its provides several features as can be seen below.

 ## Features